D4rkTT/IEEE-Olympics-CTF-Writeups/README.md

 now let's try this payload : `system("ls");` and holaaaa we have RCE now and u can read the flag in `s3cret_flag.php` file :D

+Update: i added terminal style to the script, so now u can run it on ur localhost server and happy terminal :D ♥